zhaoj29/Usernames/README.md

 Meant to take a user's username and password, hash the password and store it in a database.

-Practice.java is testing connection to SQLite

-Driver.java = driver code
+Driver.java = driver code for testing

-App.java = all the underlying stuff
+User.java = all the underlying stuff